-To the best of our knowledge, this paper is one of the first works in economics to use mean-field approximations for inference in complex models.
-Furthermore, we show that our application of variational approximations has theoretical guarantees, and we can bound the error of approximation.
+To the best of our knowledge, this paper is one of the first works in economics to use meanfield approximations for approximate estimation of complex models.
+We show that our application of variational approximations has theoretical guarantees, and we can bound the error of approximation.
 While similar deterministic methods have been used to provide an approximation to the normalizing constant of the ERGM model (Chatterjee and Diaconis, 2013; Amir et al., 2012; Mele, 2017; He and Zheng, 2013; Aristoff and Zhu, 2018), we are the first to characterize the variational approximation error for a model with covariates and its computational feasibility.

 Our technique can be applied to other models in economics and social sciences.
-For example, models of social interactions with binary decisions like in Blume (1993), Badev (2013), Durlauf and Ioannides (2010), models for bundles (Fox and Lazzati, 2017), and models of choices from menus (Kosyakova et al., 2018) have similar likelihoods with intractable normalizing constants.
+For example, models of social interactions with binary decisions like in Blume (1993), Badev (2013), Durlauf and Ioannides (2010), models for bundles (Fox and Lazzati, 2017), and models of choices from menus (Kosyakova et al., 2018) have similar likelihoods with intractable normalizing constants .
 Therefore our method of approximation may allow estimation of these models for large sets of bundles or menu choices.

 The rest of the paper is organized as follows.
 Section 2 presents the theoretical model and variational approximations.
 Section 3 contains the main theoretical results and the error bounds.
 Section 4 presents the Monte Carlo results and Section 5 concludes.
 All the proofs and additional Monte Carlo simulations are in the Appendix.
+Additional results and discussions are presented in the Online Appendix.